-Sciatica vs Piriformis Syndrome: Sciatica is identified as a group of symptoms occurring when the sciatic nerve, found on the lumbar region of the spine, becomes irritated.
-The most commonly diagnosed cause of sciatic nerve irritation, or sciatica, results due to compression or impingement of a single or multiple nerve roots caused by natural spinal degeneration with age or a disc herniation in the lower back, which may occur after trauma from an injury.
-The symptoms of sciatica generally originate in the area of the buttock, and depending on the grade of the underlying nerve compression and inflammation, sciatic nerve irritation may radiate down the entire leg into the ankle and foot.
+Sciatica vs. Piriformis Syndrome: Sciatica is identified as a group of symptoms occurring when the sciatic nerve found on the lumbar region of the spine becomes irritated.
+The most commonly diagnosed cause of sciatic nerve irritation, or sciatica, results from compression or impingement of a single or multiple nerve roots caused by natural spinal degeneration with age or a disc herniation in the lower back, which may occur after trauma from an injury.
+The symptoms of sciatica generally originate in the buttock area and, depending on the grade of the underlying nerve compression and inflammation, and sciatic nerve irritation may radiate down the entire leg into the ankle and foot.

 As previously mentioned, the symptoms of sciatica and piriformis syndrome are very similar.
-Both cause pain, tingling and burning sensations, and/or numbness down the affected leg which can radiate down into the foot.
+Both cause pain, tingling and burning sensations, and/or numbness down the affected leg, radiating down into the foot.
 Furthermore, this set of symptoms and the condition tend to closely correlate to biomechanical functional complications in the joints of the back and pelvis.
-Sciatica and piriformis syndrome may even be present simultaneously in the same person which can make telling both complications apart more difficult.
+Sciatica and piriformis syndrome may even be present simultaneously in the same person who can make telling both complications apart more difficult.

-Consequently, though, because the most effective treatment options for sciatica and piriformis syndrome vary considerably from each other, it is ultimately essential to receive a proper analysis in order to determine the correct diagnosis of your symptoms.
-In most cases, there is an easy way to distinguish when sciatica vs piriformis syndrome.
+Consequently, though, because the most effective treatment options for sciatica and piriformis syndrome vary considerably from each other, it is ultimately essential to receive a proper analysis to determine the correct diagnosis of your symptoms.
+In most cases, there is an easy way to distinguish when sciatica vs. piriformis syndrome.

-When the problem is one condition versus the other and not both conditions at the same time, there are two simple methods that will help verify the presence of sciatica apart from piriformis syndrome.
+When the problem is one condition versus the other and not both conditions simultaneously, two simple methods will help verify the presence of sciatica apart from piriformis syndrome.
 First, while in a seated position, if the individual straightens the affected leg so that the leg is parallel to the floor and the sciatica symptoms increase, this could suggest the presence of sciatica or true sciatic nerve irritation.
 Then, for the second method, from a sitting position as well, the individual should first bend the affected leg and pull their knee towards the same-side shoulder.
-In all but the most severe cases, there should not be a major increase in pain while in this position.
+There should not be a major increase in pain in all but the most severe cases while in this position.
 Continuing with this same method, the individual should then pull their knee towards the opposite shoulder.
 An increase in sciatica-like symptoms is a strong indication of piriformis syndrome.

-Both piriformis syndrome and spinal disc herniations produce radiating pain in the very low back and to the leg.
+Both piriformis syndrome and spinal disc herniations produce radiating pain in the shallow back and leg.
 They are two different injuries, requiring treatments for recovery and regular healing.
 They are both commonly associated with flexibility and low back weakness.
 Treatment should address the acute traumas but also the core weaknesses that resulted in the condition.

-If you’re experiencing any form of symptoms that may be causing you pain and discomfort, its crucial to seek immediate medical attention to determine the presence of any other underlying condition that may be causing the symptoms.
+If you’re experiencing any form of symptoms that may be causing you pain and discomfort, it’s crucial to seek immediate medical attention to determine the presence of any other underlying condition that may be causing the symptoms.
 A chiropractor focuses on diagnosing and treating a wide variety of musculoskeletal injuries or conditions, including sciatica.
-Through a series of spinal adjustments and manual manipulations, chiropractic care can gradually restore the individual’s natural health by relieving the stress and pressure being placed on the spine which could be causing the pain and discomfort.
+Through a series of spinal adjustments and manual manipulations, chiropractic care can gradually restore the individual’s natural health by relieving the stress and pressure placed on the spine, causing pain and discomfort.